Which Key Does Your Chrysler 300 Use?

 Fob Battery Drain

-If your 2011+ 300 smart key dies every few weeks, passive entry is the cause.
-It constantly pings the fob and drains the CR2032.
-Battery is easy; if it keeps happening, the fob's internal antenna may need attention.
-We test signal curbside.
+If your 2011 or newer 300 smart key keeps going dead every few weeks, the passive entry system is the likely cause.
+It continuously polls for the fob, and that cycle drains the CR2032 battery faster than normal use would.
+Swapping the battery is straightforward, but if it keeps happening, the fob's internal antenna may need attention.
+We can test signal strength on-site and tell you whether you need a battery or a replacement fob.

 How It Works